 What are interactive white papers?

-Interactive white papers are contents that allow your readers to interact with the features you have included in it and get responses according to their actions.
+Interactive white papers are contents that allow your readers to interact with the features you have included in them and get responses according to their actions.

 For example, some of them let the reader choose which chapter they will access first.
 Then, depending on the actions performed by the user (watching videos, clicking on icons or links, answering quizzes, etc.), specific chapters will appear as suggestions.